Talandar99/hex_grid_demo/README.md

 # hex grid demo
-Rust Hexagonal grid demo created with bevy game engine
+This is simple attempt to create working and interactive hex grid demo with bevy game engine
+# How to run
+- `cargo run`
+# Links
 - bevy:
 https://bevyengine.org/
 - how hexagonal grids work: